PEACE Expressions in English (B2–C1 Vocabulary)

 Hold/keep your peace

-- Sean didn’t want to argue with his wife so he kept his peace.
+- Sean didn’t want an argument, so he kept his peace.

 Peace and quiet

-- We moved to the country because we longed for peace and quiet.
+- We moved to the countryside because we longed for peace and quiet.

 Peace of mind

-The expression peace of mind is related to a feeling of safety, free from worries.
+Peace of mind refers to a feeling of safety, certainty, and freedom from worry.

-- Would you please lock the gate for my peace of mind?
+- Please lock the gate — it gives me peace of mind.

-- I want you to live free from worries, feel secure and have peace of mind.
+- I want you to feel secure and have complete peace of mind.

 At peace

-- Poor grandma!
-I miss her so much but I’m glad that she’s finally at peace.
+- I miss Grandma terribly, but I’m glad she’s finally at peace.

-- The witness protection programme wasn’t great but at least he was at peace and safe.
+- The programme wasn’t perfect, but at least he was safe and at peace.

 At peace with

-- Once you make up your mind, you’ll be at peace with yourself.
+- Once you make your decision, you’ll be at peace with yourself.

-- When you are near me, I feel like I’m at peace with the whole world.
+- When you’re near me, I feel at peace with the whole world.

 Rest in peace